nachocaru/xaprb.com/content/blog/2006-04-23-explicit-inserts-into-auto_increment-columns-in-mysql.md

 title: How MySQL decides to AUTO_INCREMENT a value
 date: "2006-04-23"
 permalink: /2006/04/23/explicit-inserts-into-auto_increment-columns-in-mysql/
-description:
-  - >
-    Explains how MySQL decides whether to generate an AUTO_INCREMENT value for a row, and how to avoid the confusing behavior that results.
 ---
 It is possible to explicitly insert values into an `AUTO_INCREMENT` in MySQL, but sometimes these inserts cause confusing behavior.
 In this article I'll explain that behavior.